w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * provide error messages in the page title or before the form control that identify the fields in error and that describe the cause of the error
 * provide meaningful suggestions for correction when such suggestions do not compromise the security or purpose of the content
 * provide meaningful messages when a task has been completed successfully, for example when a form has been submitted or when a document has been saved
+* provide meaningful and descriptive notification messages, for example validation messages as the user types
-* design user interfaces that support notification storage to allow notifications checking at the users' pace
+* design user interfaces that support storing notification messages that disappear after a period of time to allow notifications checking at the users' pace
-* design user interfaces that support mechanisms to queue and prioritize application notifications coming from different actionable user interface components
+* design user interfaces that support mechanisms to queue and prioritize application notifications coming from different components
 * describe related requirements for developers to code notification messages appropriately

 #### Teaching Ideas for Topic